rcman/BPI-F3/README.md

 **cd ..**

-Now re-compress the initrd with this command:
+Now re-compress the initrd with this command

 **./cpionew.sh -r**

-Now run this command:
+Now run this command

 **cp initrd.gz initrd.img-6.1.15**

-with the SD card still mounted as above run this command:
+with the SD card still mounted as above run this command

 **sudo cp initrd.img-6.1.15 /mnt/sd/**

-type this command:
+type this command

 **sync**

-and then type cd to change back to your home directory now unmount the sd card with this command:
+and then type cd to change back to your home directory now unmount the sd card with this command

 **sudo umount /mnt/sd**

 remove the sd card and put it in the BPI-F3 machine and turn it on.
 It should boot to Ubuntu located on the NVME